Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline/creating-feature-extractor.md

 end
 ```

-The PSTH feature has all the required attributes for the plot and is used to visualize the PSTH.
+The PSTH feature contains all the required attributes to plot the results as a simple line plot, and can, therefore, be easily used to visualize the PSTH.
 This will be explained in next section -  [visualizing your results](/visualizing-your-results.md).